Amazon warehouses are getting hit with coronavirus cases - KRDO

 Amazon warehouses are getting hit with coronavirus cases

-Amazon warehouses are facing a growing tide of coronavirus cases with at least nine facilities hit so far, according to Amazon and local media reports.
+Amazon warehouses are facing a growing tide of coronavirus cases with at least 11 facilities hit so far, according to Amazon and local media reports.

 One person who works in Amazon’s Staten Island, New York, fulfillment center tested positive for the novel coronavirus, the online retail giant told CNN Business late Tuesday.
 The person, who was last at work physically on March 11, is in quarantine and recovering, Amazon said.

 That case marks the second to affect Amazon warehouses in New York.
 It comes a week after the first reported case at any US Amazon facility, in Queens, NY.
+The company also confirmed a case at a facility in Joliet, Ill. and at an Edison, NJ facility Wednesday.
 Other positive cases have been reported at Amazon facilities in Moreno Valley, Calif.; Jacksonville, Fla.; Shepherdsville, Ky.; Brownstown, Mich.; Oklahoma City, Okla.; Katy, Texas; and Wallingford, Conn.

 Amazon has temporarily closed some sites, such as the Queens location, but has largely refrained from mass closures.
 The company told CNN that it is taking “extreme measures to ensure the safety of employees at our site[s].”